capjamesg/cv-book-svg/README.md

 - GPT-4 with Vision API
 - OpenCV Python

-It takes around 20 seconds to generate the polygons that map to the location of each book.
+It takes around 20 seconds to generate the polygons that map to the location of each book on an M1 Macbook Air.
 It then takes a few seconds to process each book with the OpenAI GPT-4 with Vision API.

 For a bookshelf with 11 books, the script takes around one minute to run.